DeuceEFI/Amplifier/README.md

 This PCB is in active development, please refrain from printing circuit boards and expecting them to work.
 This design is untested and should NOT be considered a usable design.

+See TODO.md for the latest status of what needs to be done and what has already been done.

 I will update this status as work progresses.